Shannon is a social worker, counselor, and Child Protective Services professional. She offers the insider's perspective on how CPS works.

-You may have heard it before, but it is the truth.
+You may have heard it before, and it is the truth.
 CPS is legally obligated to investigate every report it receives.
-There are, however, instances where CPS does not investigate or the case is closed without investigation.
+However, there are instances where they do not investigate or the case is closed without investigation.
 This typically happens when there is no real foundation to believe that there is abuse or neglect occurring.

 Why a Case Might Not Be Investigated

-For instance, a report is made that a 14-year-old child is being left home alone after school.
-If the child does not have any special needs and is not causing any damage to property or otherwise putting himself in danger, it would appear that the child is a normal freshman in high school with no other risk factors.
+For instance, a report is made that a 14-year-old boy is being left home alone after school.
+If the child does not have any special needs and is not causing any damage to property or otherwise putting himself in danger, it would appear that the child is a normal high school freshman with no risk factors.
 Therefore, this case might be closed at intake because no real neglect is occurring.
-On the other hand, if that same report states that the child has Down’s Syndrome, the report may become an investigation.
+On the other hand, if that same report states that the child has Down’s Syndrome, the report will likely become an investigation.

-Types of Investigation and How Long They Might Take
+Types of Investigations and How Long They Might Take

-There are several types of investigations ranging from one conversation with a parent to a full investigation.
-In any case, if the report makes it to the desk of an investigator, they are legally obligated to respond to that case.
+Investigations might range from one conversation with a parent or foster parent to a full investigation.
+In any case, if the report makes it to an investigator's desk, they are legally obligated to respond to it.
 This is not a policy; this is the law.
-Case response time is 24 to 72 hours depending on the case.
-Some factors, such as screening and routing, can make this slightly longer.
-In general though, a case will have some response within 72 hours.
-A response can range from seeing the entire family to seeing just the child or speaking with any person on the case.
+Case response time is 24 to 72 hours, depending on the case.
+Some factors, such as screening and routing, can take slightly longer.
+In general though, a case will get a response within 72 hours.
+Responses range from seeing the entire family to seeing just the child or speaking with any person on the case.
 There may also just be unsuccessful attempts to contact someone.

-An investigation does not mean that a parent will necessarily be contacted within 72 hours.
+Even if you're being investigated, that does not mean that a parent will necessarily be contacted within 72 hours.
 A parent may not be contacted for some time after a case is initiated.
-The reporter is sometimes contacted prior to any action, and sometimes not contacted at all except to receive a letter giving the ruling on the case.
+The person who reports the case to CPS is sometimes contacted prior to action and sometimes not contacted at all except to receive a letter giving the ruling on the case.
 The letter only states the ruling and gives absolutely no details on anything else.

 What About Ridiculous or False Claims?

 It does not matter how ridiculous or false a claim may be.
-When an investigator receives the referral, they must investigate, as they are legally obligated to.
-Even if the child, parents, witnesses, and ten other unrelated persons tell an investigator that something did not occur, the case must still be completed.
+When an investigator receives the referral, they are legally obligated to investigate.
+Even if the child, parents, witnesses, and ten other unrelated persons insist that something did not occur, the case must still be completed.
 It has to be.
 That is what an investigator intends to gain from an investigation: the truth about what happened.

 One of my favorite quotes from a senior investigator was this: “We go out to disprove an allegation as much as we go out to prove it.”
-When an investigation is received, they have to look at it and gather evidence.
-After that evidence is gathered, they make a ruling or determination.
+When an investigation is received, they have to look at it, gather evidence, then make a ruling or determination.
 They cannot take the word of one single person, even the child.
 They have to look at all evidence.
 If an allegation is false, the best thing for you to do is give the investigator every resource to show that.
 Tell him or her why you think someone reported and what their motivation might have been.
 Investigators do consider this and want to hear it.

 What About Reports Made Repeatedly by the Same Person?

+However, there are systems in place to keep you from being harassed by a reporter or by CPS.
 For example, let’s say that you have been reported for physical abuse of your child and you completed an investigation.
-If the same reporter calls in with the same allegations one week after the investigation with no new incident, the investigation may be closed without you even knowing it was reported.
+If the same reporter calls in with the same allegations a week later, with no new incident to report, the investigation may be closed without you even knowing it was reported.
 The ruling would be that it had already been investigated.
 You may only receive a phone call or you may receive nothing.

 If there are new alleged incidents, the case may be investigated again.
-If this occurs, say, four times in a row, they can start to close these without investigation.
-However, it’s important to know that it does not always happen this way, and you may be investigated for the same type of allegations from the same reporter many times.
+If this occurs, say, four times, and no evidence is found, they can start to close these without investigation.
+However, it’s important to know that it does not always happen this way, and you may be investigated for the same type of allegation from the same reporter many times.
 It all depends on whether new information is given in each new report.
 Good investigators will speak to the reporter and attempt to determine if they are doing this for reasons other than concerns for the safety of the child.
 Just because you are being reported doesn't mean you are guilty.
 Investigators do not assume you did it when they receive the report.

-Trust me when I say that when a CPS worker receives a large amount of reports on the same allegation by the same reporter and it’s clear the motivation is something other than the welfare of the child, we know that there is an ulterior motive.
-Sometimes we do have a long talk with a reporter regarding making false allegations, the consequences for doing so, and the unnecessary stress they are placing on a child.
+Trust me when I say that when a CPS worker receives a large number of reports on the same allegation by the same reporter and it’s clear the motivation is something other than the welfare of the child, we know that there is an ulterior motive.
+Sometimes we have a long talk with a reporter about making false allegations, the consequences for doing so, and the unnecessary stress they are placing on a child.

-“We go out to disprove an allegation as much as we go out to prove it.”— -Senior CPS Investigator
+“We go out to disprove an allegation as much as we go out to prove it.”

 2. Can CPS See My Child Without My Permission?

-Also, if the child has some sort of bruising or physical evidence of abuse or neglect, the worker will try to get to that child before the evidence is gone.
+Also, if the child has any bruising or physical evidence of abuse or neglect, the investigator will try to get to that child before the evidence is gone.

 What If I'm Falsely Accused?